 What makes me so special that I can be so strong with my opinion on front porch sessions?

 I’m a healthcare professional and a photographer.
 I’m a front line staff.
 I’ve already experienced the PPE shortage and have worked for weeks with direct patients without any PPE.
 And things are only going to get worse.
 More and more people are going to get sick and my odds of being exposed increase every day yet the PPE still isn’t flowing in.
 Every day my job gets more dangerous so that we can keep you, your friends and your family alive when they need it most.

 My healthcare job makes me an essential service.

 If I don’t go to work, people will die, people’s quality of life can suffer, I force my colleagues to have to do overtime to cover the workload and prolong their exposure.

 I know what it’s like to be an essential service – and folks, photography is not an essential service.
 And if you think you are?
-Well, to paraphrase Brittani Hon – you need to check up from the neck up.
+Well, you need to take a good look inwards at yourself, your surroundings, other essential services – and think about stepping down from your pedestal.
 Nobody’s going to die if you don’t take photos of them on their porch.
 You need to stop, pivot, and shift that perspective.

 What can you do instead of Front Porch Sessions?

 Front porch sessions aren’t the answer for photographers.
 There are things you can do to engage your community, attract new future clients, and bring in revenue other than leaving your house.

 People may not have a lot of money to invest in things like photography once this is all over, but mini sessions are more accessible since they are at a lower price point.
 Offer gift certificates for mini sessions with the date TBD for when it’s safe to work again.
 This will also give people something awesome to look forward to!